Training and Lessons in More Detail

 UPDATE NOTE: With new knowledge of biomechanics, I no longer use sideways or leg yield in my trianing as I have learned that they can be damaging to the horse.

 UPDATE: Again with more knowledge gained in the biomechanics of the horse, I realize now that it is imperative that the horse is taught how to lift the ribcage and coordinate the use of his back.
 THIS action ENABLES the horse to become light in the bridle and become balanced AND stop pushing on the bit.
 The reason they push on the bridle, or halter for that matter, is because they are out of balance!!
 Horses in nature are naturally out of balance with their weight on the front legs for easy grazing.
 When ridden they must be taught to carry their rider as they do not automatically know how to do that and just compensate usually in a bad way to accomodate a rider.
 You will also note that the following bridle work pictures are showing horses NOT in balance even though some of the pictures are cool looking and appear to be in sync with me.
-The horse's poll will automatically become poll high when the back/ribcage is lifted and coordinated properly with proper training.
-Some of that was accomplished byt the various exercises that I do under saddle.
+The horse's poll is not the highest point BUT will automatically become poll high when the back/ribcage is lifted and coordinated properly with proper training.
+This is a good example of the horse trying to please me in a compensated way.
 See the BIOMECHANICS page on this website for more info.